 These aspects make Coinbase a valid option for beginner traders, but there are a few disadvantages to using this platform.

-Firstly, users pay high transaction fees on the platform compared to other exchanges.
+Firstly, users pay higher transaction fees on the platform than on other exchanges.
 Coinbase charges different fees for different payment methods.
-These range from 1,49% for wallet and bank account transactions to 3,99% for debit and credit card transactions.
+These range from 1.49% for wallet and bank account transactions to 3,99% for debit and credit card transactions.
 The transactions also depend on a user’s region and crypto purchase value.